MANTENN/adonis-ally-azure-ad/README.md

     PKCE is client-side CSRF like token to prevent token hijack attacks.
   </p>
   <p>
-    Since the code is synchronus and the context, ```this.ctx``` is asynchronus, I was not able to implement PKCE flow into the Azure Active Directory library.
+    Since the code is synchronus and the context, <pre>this.ctx</pre> is asynchronus, I was not able to implement PKCE flow into the Azure Active Directory library.
   </p>
 </div>